20 Minute Loaded Vegetarian Nachos

 - Black olives

 Loaded Vegetarian Nachos Ingredients:

-To make these meatless nachos, here’s what you’ll need:
+To make these no meat nachos, here’s what you’ll need:

 - Tortilla chips